 Planning and staying on theme

 For me, it was easy, as it's something I have been into for years.
 I started off by making a Pinterest board and, through research and industry networking, I was hand-picked the suppliers I felt would do a good job, based on their brand and style.
 I gave them a creative brief and they then started sending me their own pictorial ideas to add into the mix.
 I chose the photographer Paola de Paola because of her amazing work with same-sex couples and the fact she doesn't heavily edit.
 This shoot is not about editing women to make them look airbrushed it's all about empowering brides to look great as they are.

 The Importance of Bespoke

-If you fancy having a go at DIY or customising items you've bought with your bridal party can be a pre wedding activity, go for it, but don't bite off more than you can chew.
+If you fancy having a go at DIY or customizing items you've bought with your bridal party can be a pre-wedding activity, go for it, but don't bite off more than you can chew.
 If you choose the DIY route, be sure you'll enjoy the making because crafts take a lot of time and if you find them laborious, it can taint things for you.